 A fourth-generation New Mexican, Grant Taylor grew up in Artesia, where his large family has worked in farming and the oil fields of southeastern New Mexico since the early 1920s.

-Grant came to ACI from the Hobbs Chamber of Commerce in Hobbs, N.M., where he had a distinguished five-year tenure.
+Grant came to ACI in March 2016 from the Hobbs Chamber of Commerce in Hobbs, N.M., where he had a distinguished five-year tenure as the chamber executive.
 He is the 2016 recipient of the Ethical Young Leadership Award, a category of the New Mexico Ethics in Business Awards, presented by the Samaritan Counseling Center of Albuquerque.
 He was recognized in 2015 by the business-news outlet Albuquerque Business First as one of New Mexico's Top CEOs and in 2014 as one of New Mexico's top young professionals in its 40 Under Forty list.
+In 2011, Grant was named Outstanding Young Man of Hobbs as part of the Hobbs Jaycees' annual Community Awards.